thegerrit/data_science/project2/README.md

 #### Question 2

 What can you say about team payrolls across these periods?
 Are there any teams that standout as being particularly good at paying for wins across these time periods?
-What can you say about the Oakland A's spending efficiency across these time periods.
+What can you say about the Oakland A's spending efficiency across these time periods and specifically in the Moneyball period of 2000-2005.

 ## Part 3: Data Transformations